Going to MNSSHP this year? Here are some of the best Tips for attending Mickey’s Not So Scary Halloween Party at Walt Disney World.

 → If you do wear a costume, check the weather.
 Keep in mind Florida is hot in August, September, and October— shorts and a Halloween-themed shirt or tank top are perfectly acceptable.
 Long sleeves and pants are often too much.
 This is one time where light and breathable fabrics will be your friend, especially on children.
 If costumes aren’t your thing, both the Disney Store and Amazon have a cute selection of Disney Halloween tees and accessories … or make your own!

 → If there is rain in the forecast, pack along umbrellas or better yet, ponchos for the entire family.
 In inclement weather, the parade and fireworks show may be canceled.
 Additionally, certain rides and attraction may close temporarily due to lightning.
 All of this is unpredictable.

 → Both adults and children can trick-or-treat around the park.
 When you enter the Magic Kingdom for MNSSHP, everyone is given a party wristband— once inside, you can get a treat bag at any treat station.
-The first official treat stop is to your left as you enter Main Street USA.
+The first official treat stop is to your right as you enter Main Street USA.
 If candy is what you’re after, there are no limits to how many times you can go through a treat line— just look for the tall Mickey balloons that say “treats” on top!

 Regular MNSSHP Treat Bag Candy

 → TIP: Bring along an extra bag, such as a reusable tote, to combine candy at the end of the night.